xarantolus/jsonextract/README.md

 * **v1.1.1**: Also turn single-quoted strings into valid JSON
 * **v1.1.0**: Now supports anything that *looks like* JSON, which also includes JavaScript object declarations
 * **v1.0.0**: Initial version, supports only JSON

+### Thanks
+Thanks to everyone who made [the `parse` package](https://github.com/tdewolff/parse) possible.
+Without it, creating this extractor would have been a lot harder.

 ### [License](LICENSE)
 This is free as in freedom software.
 Do whatever you like with it.